scifir/scifir-units/README.md

 ### Vector units in 3D

 Vector units in 3D are the most useful vectorial units.
 They allow to do all the simulations of physics and any other area of science in 3D, which is the most common scenario.
 To work, they have, as vector_unit_2d, a value, dimensions, and an angle theta, but they include the angle phi.
 So, they work as spherical coordinates, having cartesian projections for each axis.
 The class vector_unit_3d inherits from scalar_unit, as vector_unit_2d, but not from vector_unit_2d, evading math errors that would be derived from that, because 2D and 3D dimensions are not mathematically equivalent in 2D (when projecting the x and y axis there appears the angle phi on the equations for the 3D cases).

+Vector unit classes in 3D, representing either base or derived vectorial units, have in their name the **suffix _3d**.

 An example of use is the following: